suzukimain/Stable-Diffusion-Webui-Civitai-Helper/README.md

 Turn off cloud based localization extension, use normal localization extension.

 #### Other case
-First of all, make sure you clicked "Refresh Civitai Helper" button.
+First of all, make sure you clicked the refresh button in the Helper tab.

 If issue is still there, then only reason is you are not using the latest SD webui.
 So, Make sure you updated it.